anteqkois/linkerry/docs/decision.md

-# Use separate routes for alert providers to have better performacne => no serach for handlers and cleaner logic for handle alert
+- Use separate routes for alert providers to have better performacne => no serach for handlers and cleaner logic for handle alert
+- data access layer with auth mainly handled on client side (it's easier and faster do it now, to pass auth_token with cookies etc), in future move steo by step on server side